Resilience in the Face of Hatred

 Born in Belgium, Bebe survived the Holocaust by hiding in an attic with her parents and brother until they could get to safety in the United States.
 So many years later, she sees troubling parallels to the events of today.

-“I feel afraid,” she says, slowly shaking her head.
+“I feel afraid,” she said, slowly shaking her head.
 “This isn’t right, what is happening.”

-“Our survivors use the word ‘fear’ all the time,’” says Anat.
-“They are reporting unprecedented mental and physical symptoms since October 7th: increased levels of anxiety, high blood pressure, lack of sleep, disrupted sleep, and high levels of depression,” she sighs.
+“Our survivors use the word ‘fear’ all the time,’” said Anat.
+“They are reporting unprecedented mental and physical symptoms since October 7th: increased levels of anxiety, high blood pressure, lack of sleep, disrupted sleep, and high levels of depression,” she sighed.
 “They constantly talk about and fear what will happen to their children and grandchildren — that comes up all the time.”

 Like Bebe, most of the survivors our team serves were children and youth during the period of the Holocaust and can relate to the antisemitism their grandchildren are experiencing on college campuses.